-Adhesives that are used for the production of the piece of furniture or its components must contain less than 10% VOC (vapour pressure > 0,01kPa) by weight and also contain less than 0.2% free formaldehyde by weight.
-The requirement applies to the glue itself without hardener.
-A valid safety data sheet (SDS), certificate from supplier or similar for all used adhesives must be available.
+Adhesives that are used for the production of the piece of furniture or its components must contain less (vapour pressure > 0,01kPa\) by weight and also contain less than 0.2% free formaldehyde by weight applies to the glue itself without hardener.
+A valid safety data sheet (SDS), certificate from supplier or for all used adhesives must be available.

-The requirement of free formaldehyde is not valid for adhesives/binding agents used for production of particle boards, fibre boards (MDF, HDF), OSB, plywood and edge glued panels provided the emission of formaldehyde is less than as stated in section 2.1.2.2 "Formaldehyde in wood-based flat panels".
+The requirement of free formaldehyde is not valid for adhesives/binding agents used for p ductio of particle boards, fibre boards (MDF, HDF), OSB, plywood and edge glued panels provided the emission of forr is less than as stated in section 2.1.2.2 "Formaldehyde in wood-based flat panels".

-^{} According to regulation 2010/75/EU (Industrial Emissions Directive).
+\ According to regulation 2010/75/EU (Industrial Emissions Directive).